ansible/ansible-lint/src/ansiblelint/rules/risky_shell_pipe.md

 This rule checks for the bash `pipefail` option with the Ansible `shell` module.

-You should always set `pipefail` when piping output from the `shell` module to another command.
+You should always set `pipefail` when piping output from a command to another.
-The return status of a pipeline is the exit status of the command in the `shell` module.
+The return status of a pipeline is the exit status of the command.
 The `pipefail` option ensures that tasks fail as expected if the first command fails.

 ## Problematic Code